littlebizzy/slickstack/readme.md

 ## Compatibility

 SlickStack [ss] works best on VPS servers with KVM virtualization that have at least 2GB RAM from quality network providers such as DigitalOcean, Linode, Vultr, and Amazon Lightsail.
 The underlying LEMP stack configuration is meant specifically for single-site WordPress installations, and does not support [Multisite](https://codex.wordpress.org/Create_A_Network) installations.
-SlickStack [ss] supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with pre-optimized settings that scale.
+SlickStack [ss] supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with optimized settings that scale.

 *Last updated Mar 5, 2019*